 6. Canon’s Irista

 Irista is a photo sharing site create by Canon.
 But you don’t need to own a Canon camera to use this website.
-It will help you to manage, store, and print all your images.
+It will help you to manage, store, and print your images.
 Irista features a quick uploader for Windows, Mac, Android, and iPhone.